Mohamed01555/Creditcard-Classifier/README.md

 * Features V1, V2, … V28 are the principal components obtained with PCA

 * Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data

+* You can use my classifier in https://evening-savannah-85283.herokuapp.com/

+by using POST request to https://evening-savannah-85283.herokuapp.com/clf and then enter a python list [] which contains 30 nombers as shown above